rajinder-yadav/gazeall/README.md

 ### Run NPM scripts in synchronous mode

-In sync mode, _gazeall_ will wait for the running command to complete before running the next command.
+In synchronous mode, _gazeall_ will wait for the running command to complete before running the next command.

 ```js
   "scripts": {